Master-Alcy/MyLearningSpot/Preparations/Docs/LeetCode_Diary.md

 * **8 - String to Integer (atoi) - Medium**
   * check sign first then next digit with `tmp < 0 || tem > 9` to check if the char is a number or not
   * then check MAX_VALUE / 10 and MAX_VALUE % 10 with tmp for last digit

+## 2/10

+School stuffs.
+Watching Videos for Algorithms.
+Today is Chapter 1.